-- Use a VPN (Virtual Private Network): Consider using a VPN to encrypt your internet traffic and protect your data from potential eavesdroppers.
+- Use a VPN (Virtual Private Network): Consider using a VPN on your devices to encrypt your internet traffic and protect your data from potential eavesdroppers.

-By following these tips, you can significantly improve the security of your smart home and IoT devices and reduce the risk of falling victim to cyberattacks or privacy breaches.
+By following these tips, you can significantly improve your smart home's and IoT devices' security and reduce the risk of falling victim to cyberattacks or privacy breaches.